Restoring Your Scalingo for PostgreSQL® Dedicated Resources Database

 Using the Database Dashboard

-5. Pick a date and time (timezone is UTC)
+- Pick a timezone, then a date and time (default timezone is your browser timezone)

 You can run the restore from your local or development environment.
 In both cases, you must configure the Dedicated Resources firewall to allow connections from your chosen source before running the restore.